DJ Grigg - Blog Post Setting up a Trust

 Protecting your assets with a trust

-Setting up a trust in Australia can provide you with a robust framework for protecting your assets and ensuring their efficient management and distribution.
+Setting up a trust in Australia can provide you with a robust framework for protecting your assets.
+This ensures their efficient management and distribution.
 Whether you’re a business owner looking to shield your personal assets, a high-net-worth individual planning your estate, or simply want to safeguard your family’s inheritance, a trust offers a range of benefits.

 By transferring your assets to a trust, you might be able to protect them from potential creditors, minimise estate taxes, and maintain a high level of control and flexibility over their management.
 Additionally, a trust can provide privacy and confidentiality, ensure a smooth transition of wealth to future generations, and offer tax advantages.